Josefina Molina

-Josefina Molina Reig MMT (born in Córdoba, 14 November 1936) is a Spanish feature film director, screenwriter, TV producer and scene director.
+Josefina Molina Reig (14 November 1936 – 30 May 2026) was a Spanish feature film director, screenwriter, television producer and scene director.
 She was one of the first female directors in Spain and is also known for directing such notable feature films as Función de noche (1981) and Esquilache (1988), as well as the television series Teresa de Jesús (1984).
 Esquilache was entered into the 39th Berlin International Film Festival.
 Teresa de Jesús won several awards, including the Antena de Oro (1984), and the TP de Oro (1985, Best National Series).

-Biography
+Background

-Josefina Molina was born in 1936 in Cordoba, Spain, in to a middle-class family.
+Josefina Molina was born in Córdoba, Spain on 14 November 1936, into a middle-class family.
 Her father was a Cordovan shopkeeper who traded in shoes and drugstore products.
 Her mother was a Catalan woman in charge of the housework and child care.
-The family business was very successful and despite the economic postwar difficulties she did not suffer any kind of deprivation.
+The family business was very successful and despite the postwar economic difficulties she did not suffer any kind of deprivation.

-Thanks to her parents stable financial situation, little Josefina was able to attend prestigious schools in Cordoba such as Hermanos de la Salle, where she was taught how to write and basic mathematics or Escolapias de Santa Victoria, where she finished high school.
+Thanks to her parents' stable financial situation, the young Josefina was able to attend prestigious schools in Córdoba such as Hermanos de la Salle, where she was taught how to write and basic mathematics or Escolapias de Santa Victoria, where she finished high school.

-She finished high school in 1969 and had the possibility to access Baccalaureate because her family belonged to the merchant class.
-In this way, Josefina decided to make the most of the academic education (mainly because her mother's determination) which her parents were able to offer her.
+She finished high school in 1969 and had the opportunity to pursue a Baccalaureate because her family belonged to the merchant class.
+Thus, Molina decided to make the most of the academic education (mainly because of her mother's determination) that her parents were able to offer her.

 Her first contact with the world of cinema took place in the exhibition hall of her hometown, where her parents used to take her on Sunday afternoon.
-In addition, she also had a great love of reading and due to that, at the early age of thirteen, she discovered such important literary work as Episodios Nacionales (National Episodes) by Galdós (1843–1920).
-This collection of novels decisively influenced Josefina's vocation as a narrator, as well as her pronounced tendency towards realism.
-However, it was not until she was fifteen years old when Josefina saw the movie El río (The River) by Jean Renoir (1951), that her keen interest in telling stories through films awoke.
+In addition, she also had a great love of reading and hence, at the early age of thirteen, she discovered such important literary work as Episodios Nacionales (National Episodes) by Galdós (1843–1920).
+This collection of novels decisively influenced Molina's vocation as a narrator, as well as her pronounced tendency towards realism.
+However, it was not until she was fifteen years old when Molina saw the movie El río (The River) by Jean Renoir (1951), that her keen interest in telling stories through films awoke.